ManticoreGamesInc/platform-documentation/src/tutorials/collaboration.md

      Next is connecting a CORE project to GitHub by setting up the repository (often shortened to *"repo"*) on your computer.

-5. There are many ways to clone a Github repo onto your own computer.
+5. There are two ways to interact with Git.
 You could:

-     - Use the console / command prompt to connect to github.
+     - Use the console / command prompt to connect to GitHub.
-     - Use the [Github Desktop](https://desktop.github.com/) app to manage your local repository.
+     - Use a graphical client, like [GitHub Desktop](https://desktop.github.com/), to manage your local repository.

-     For beginners, using Github Desktop can be much easier.
+     For beginners, using GitHub Desktop can be much easier.
 Choose a method and open it up to continue the second half of the tutorial!

 ### Initilizing the Repository